campagnola/pycca/docs/asm.rst

 Building executable code
 ------------------------

-.. autofunction:: pyca.asm.mkfunction
+.. autofunction:: pycca.asm.mkfunction

-.. autoclass:: pyca.asm.CodePage
+.. autoclass:: pycca.asm.CodePage
     :members:

-For more examples of building and calling functions, accessing array data, and more, see `asm_examples.py <https://github.com/lcampagn/pyca/blob/master/asm_examples.py>`_.
+For more examples of building and calling functions, accessing array data, and more, see `asm_examples.py <https://github.com/lcampagn/pycca/blob/master/asm_examples.py>`_.

 .. _registers:

 Supported registers
 -------------------

-All registers may be accessed as attributes of the ``pyca.asm`` or ``pyca.asm.register`` modules.
+All registers may be accessed as attributes of the ``pycca.asm`` or ``pycca.asm.register`` modules.

 +-------+---------------+--------------------------------+-----------------+
 |arch   |   32 / 64     |       64 only                  |     32/64       |